Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 #22 Westminster Abbey

 MAP.
-The iconic Westminster Abbey is a magnificent church with soaring Gothic spires, more than a thousand years of history and a strong royal connection.
+The iconic Abbey is a magnificent church with soaring Gothic spires, more than a thousand years of history and a strong royal connection.

 #23 Victoria Tower Gardens South